cgahlon/bme280_rest_api_server/README.md

 # bme280_rest_api_server

-A simple REST API Server using Flask to allo collection of data from a bme280 sensor on a Raspberry Pi.
+A simple REST API Server using Flask to allow collection of data from a bme280 sensor on a Raspberry Pi.
 This is going to be part of my freezer monitor setup so I used the Pi Zero W so it could be wireless.